All Blogs

 The CGT reform does not sit in isolation.
 It sits alongside the removal of negative gearing on established properties purchased after 12 May 2026.

-The combined effect of the CGT and negative gearing changes reshapes the after-tax economics of established property investment in a meaningful way.
+The combined effect of both changes reshapes the after-tax economics of established property investment in a meaningful way.
 Not fatally, but enough to make structure and asset selection more consequential than they were before May 2026.
+Investors who get both right will continue to build wealth through property.
+Those who do not will find the new environment significantly more costly.

 Model Your Position With the Search Property CGT Calculator

-To help investors understand exactly how these changes apply to their specific situation, the team at Search Property has built a CGT calculator that models your sale under both the current rules and the new 2027 rules side by side.
+To help investors understand exactly how these changes apply to their specific situation, Search Property has created a CGT calculator that models your sale under both the current rules and the new 2027 rules side by side.

-You enter your purchase date, sale date, purchase price, sale price, and annual income.
-The calculator applies the ATO's apportionment formula to split your gain at 1 July 2027 and shows you the after-tax proceeds, tax payable, and after-tax return under both regimes.
+Enter your purchase date, sale date, purchase price, sale price, and annual income.
+The calculator then applies the ATO's apportionment formula to split your gain at 1 July 2027 and shows you the after-tax proceeds, tax payable, and after-tax return under both regimes.

 Here is an example using Treasury's own modelling assumptions: